sanchiti04/Travista--AI-trip-planner-website/README.md

  Contribution

-This project was developed collaboratively by [Your Name](your_github_link) and [Sanchiti](her_github_link).
+This project was developed collaboratively by [Sam Soloman] and [Sanchiti Agrawal].
 Contributions are welcome — please open issues or pull requests for suggestions and improvements.

----

- License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---